Blupblupblup/Near-OOD-Doppler-Signatures/README.md

 scripts and run experiments accordingly for the number of random seeds chosen.

 - `data/` directory in which to put the data files you can download [here](https://cloud.mbauw.eu/s/BPtk5HYkyBWAGLo).
-This data was generated using a simple MATLAB simulation code that can be found on this other repository.
+This data was generated using a simple MATLAB simulation code that can be found on this other [repository](https://github.com/Blupblupblup/Doppler-Signatures-Generation).
 You can easily modify this simulation code to generate a similar dataset with more classes, or increase the intraclass diversity.
-The data files you should download are loaded and preprocessed using the `simulated_radar_dataset` in `utils.py`.
+The data files you should download are loaded and preprocessed using the `simulated_radar_dataset` class in `utils.py`.

 ### How to launch an experiment